iozcelik/SarissaPagination/README.md

         └── package.json
 ```

-This project uses **workspaces** to develop a single package, `@sarissa/pagination`, from `packages/my-component`.
+This project uses **workspaces** to develop a single package, `sarissa-pagination`, from `packages/my-component`.
 It also includes a `demo` Astro site for testing and demonstrating the component.